John D. Hertz: Biography

-As a young man, Hertz Jr. was an amateur boxer, fighting as "Dan Donnelly."
+As a young man, Hertz was an amateur boxer, fighting as "Dan Donnelly."
 He won amateur championships at the Chicago Athletic Association and eventually began to box under his own name.
 He lived at 880 Fifth Avenue in New York City.

 Business career

 Hertz had extensive and complex business interests, mainly in the transport sector.

-Hertz's first job was selling newspapers, and eventually became a reporter for the Chicago Morning News.
-When the paper, then called the Chicago Record, merged with another paper, he lost his job.
+When Chicago Morning Herald, then called the Chicago Record, merged with another paper, Hertz lost his job.
 Although he couldn't drive, in 1904 he found a job selling cars at the suggestion of a friend.
 Because of the number of trade-ins, he conceived a cab company with low prices so that the common man could afford them.
+His sales pitch included a commitment to free roadside service at any hour, a popular proposition during a time when cars were notorious for their unreliability.
 In 1907, he had a fleet of seven used cars employed as cabs.

 He founded the Yellow Cab Company in Chicago in 1915, which offered taxicab service at modest prices.
 The distinctive yellow cabs became popular and were quickly franchised throughout the United States.
 He then founded the Chicago Motor Coach Company in 1917 to operate bus transport services in Chicago and the Yellow Cab Manufacturing Company in 1920 to manufacture taxicabs for sale.
 In 1923, he founded the Yellow Coach Manufacturing Company to manufacture coaches and later cars.
 In 1924, he acquired a rental car business, renaming it Hertz Drive-Ur-Self Corporation.

 Competition between the Yellow Cab Company and Checker Taxi in Chicago was fierce and frequently violent with a number of shootings and deaths.

 By 1925, the Yellow Cab Company was owned by the "Chicago Yellow Cab Company," which in turn was owned by Hertz, Parmelee and other investors.
 In that year he established The Omnibus Corporation to control both the Chicago Motor Coach Company and the Fifth Avenue Coach Company in New York.

 In 1925, Hertz held these positions: